isoftstone-data-intelligence-ai/efflux-frontend/docs/docs/zh/contribute.md

 5. Push to your branch (`git push origin feature-branch`).
 6. Open a pull request.

+!!! note
 	Make sure you follow the coding standards and guidelines defined in the project.
-See the Contributing Guidelines for more details.

 ## Report Issues

-If you encounter any issues or bugs, feel free to open an issue in the respective repository.
+If you encounter any issues or bugs, feel free to open an issue in the respective repository and include as much detail as you can.

 Be sure to include: